Are you having trouble with a Facebook share with no image?

-It is annoying when you get a grey box instead of a Facebook image on your posts
+It is annoying when you get a grey box instead of a featured image on your Facebook shares.

-Any directly uploaded photo is rendered immediately to suit Facebook picture sizes and aspect ratio and stored on your page.
+Facebook immediately renders any directly uploaded photo to suit Facebook picture sizes and aspect ratios.

-If you write a new post and directly upload an image, there is usually no problem either.
+If you write a new post and directly upload an image, there is usually no problem.

-It is much better practice to use sharing or a link to create a new Facebook post to add your blog post or article.
+Using a link image to create a new Facebook post to add your blog post or article is a better idea.

-The image you see on your post is pulled from your blog.
+Facebook pulls the image you see on your post from your blog or shared post.